Helen-Chukwukelu/Database-migration/README.md

 ........................................................................................

-# Securely Run Flyway Migrate with an SSH Tunel
+### Securely Run Flyway Migrate with an SSH Tunel

-This is to Setup SSH tunel from your local computer to the bastion host

-once done, then you can use Flyway to migrate your data to RDS database
+This is to Setup SSH tunel from your local computer to the bastion host.
+Once done, then you can use Flyway to migrate your data to RDS database

 Copy this command below

-ssh -i <key_pier.pem> ec2-user@<public-ip> -L 3306:<rds-endpoint>:3306 -N
+$ ssh -i <key_pier.pem> ec2-user@<public-ip> -L 3306:<rds-endpoint>:3306 -N

 - I am using windows PC so this command works

-- I will replace this command with my key and ip address of the bastion host and RDS endpoint.
+- I will replace this command with my key and IP address of the bastion host and RDS endpoint.
 You should do same

 So with this command, you can set up the SSH tunnel